 Bathtubs seem to split homeowners down the middle.
 For some, they take up valuable floorspace and are the first thing to go during property alterations and home refurbishments.
 For others, they are an essential part of everyday life.
 In the same survey, 43% of those questioned said that not having a bath was a negative.
 If your Reigate home doesn’t have a bath, this isn’t the easiest fix.
 But there are some useful solutions.

 You can create a floorplan that shows how your potential buyers could integrate a bath.
-You can even show photos of how the bath used to fit in before it was removed, if you have any to hand.
+You can even show photos of how the bath used to fit in before you or a previous owner removed it, if you have any to hand.
 By showing how bathroom renovations or full property renovations can easily incorporate a new bathtub, you can turn this negative back in your favour.

 Black Taps or Shower Fixtures